poetician/Polybar/README.md

 # Polybar

-Copy the *.sh files into a "scripts" folder in the ~./.config/polybar/ directory.
+Copy the *.sh files other than launch.sh into a "scripts" folder in the ~./.config/polybar/ directory.